dafidpr/dafidpr/README.md

 - 🌱 I'm learning to lead a company and learning to make a good application
 - 💬 Ask me about web development
 - 📫 How to reach me: For business mail to webmedia27@gmail.com
-- ⚡ Fun fact:I am a very mischievous person 😅
+- ⚡ Fun fact: I am a very mischievous person 😅

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=dafidpr&layout=compact)